sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 ##
 The NGINX Ingress Controller requires a ConfigMap object.

-## Create a ConfigMap object with name ingress-nginx-controller in the ingress-nginx namespace.
+Create a ConfigMap object with name ingress-nginx-controller in the ingress-nginx namespace.:

 k create configmap ingress-nginx-controller -n ingress-nginx

-## The NGINX Ingress Controller requires two ServiceAccounts.
+The NGINX Ingress Controller requires two ServiceAccounts.:
-## Create both ServiceAccount with name ingress-nginx and ingress-nginx-admission in the ingress-nginx namespace.
+Create both ServiceAccount with name ingress-nginx and ingress-nginx-admission in the ingress-nginx namespace.:

 k create serviceaccount ingress-nginx -n ingress-nginx